GraemeBradbury/animated-potato/Presentations/learning-to-learn-slides.md

 So that is what this talk is about.

+---
+class: idea-summary

+- Consistency and Momentum
+???
 I'm going to start with my answers to getting better at learning.

 They're simply: